-Starlux Airlines is launching flights between its hub at Taiwan Taoyuan International Airport (TPE) in Taipei and Phoenix Sky Harbor International Airport (PHX).
-This will be the carrier’s fifth U.S. destination, joining Los Angeles (LAX), San Francisco (SFO), Seattle (SEA) and Ontario (ONT) (Launching June 2, 2025) and comes amid a major investment in the region.
+STARLUX Airlines is launching flights between its hub at Taiwan Taoyuan International Airport (TPE) in Taipei and Phoenix Sky Harbor International Airport (PHX).
+This will be the carrier’s fifth U.S. destination, joining Los Angeles (LAX), San Francisco (SFO), Seattle (SEA) and Ontario (ONT) and comes amid a major investment in the region.

-The news of the new route was announced yesterday by Phoenix Mayor Kate Gallego and the flights are expected to operate 3-4x weekly.
+Earlier this year Phoenix Mayor Kate Gallego announced the new route and now we have more information on frequencies and equipment.
 This is a major win for the airport as it will be the first nonstop flight between Asia and Arizona.

 The route announcement comes after Taiwan Semiconductor Manufacturing Company (TSMC) announced a $165 billion investment into its Phoenix facilities.
 Mayor Gallego acknowledges this in the announcement, stating: